 Lotterywest Federation Walkway is a botanical garden in Kings Park.

-There is no better way to spend afternoon than walking 16 meters above the ground amidst the tall eucalyptus trees, wildflower gardens, while enjoying the views of the Swan River.
+There is no better way to spend an afternoon than walking 16 meters above the ground amidst the tall eucalyptus trees and wildflower gardens while enjoying the views of the Swan River.

-Some attractions you will be able to see here are wildflowers of Western Australia, plants from the Mediterranean Climatic Zone, Kimberley flora, Kings park bushland flora, Oak Heritage Woodland and more.
+Some attractions you will be able to see here are wildflowers of Western Australia, plants from the Mediterranean Climatic Zone, Kimberley flora, bushland flora, Oak Heritage Woodland and more.

-The Fremantle Markets is the most famous market in Western Australia, and one of the best in the entire country.
+Fremantle Markets is the most famous weekend markets in Western Australia, and one of the best in the entire country.

 It offers fresh and local produce, handcrafted souvenirs, clothing, delicious meals and an eclectic atmosphere of over 100 years of culture and heritage.

-But best of all, there’s no entrance fee, which makes it a perfect day out for the family!
+But best of all, there’s no entrance fee, which makes it a perfect day out for family fun!

-You can stroll along the Fremantle Markets Heritage Trail to learn about the market’s role in the city’s history, visit the baby animal farm or taste some of the specialties sold in the Hall.
+You can stroll along the Freo Markets Heritage Trail to learn about the weekend markets’ role in the city’s history, visit the baby animal farm or taste some of the specialties sold in the Hall.

-Get A Selfie With A Quokka On Rottnest Island
+6) Get a Selfie with a Quokka on Rottnest Island

-Jump on a boat from town or from Fremantle and spend the day cycling around the island, snorkelling in the stunning bays, eating in some of the restaurants or just kicking back on a beach.
+Jump on a boat from the city or from Fremantle and spend the day cycling around the island, snorkelling in the stunning bays, eating in some of the restaurants or just kicking back on a beach.

 But what has made Rottnest Island really famous in the last few years is its native population of Quokkas.